Skip to content

 Invariant Records (short form INV) are edikt's formal artifact type for documenting hard architectural constraints — rules that must hold continuously, independent of any single decision.
 They're the enforcement counterpart to Architecture Decision Records (ADRs).

 edikt formalizes architectural invariants as a governance artifact with a committed template, compile pipeline, and enforcement integration.
-The template contract is defined in ADR-009.

 Why formalize invariants?